We are here to help.

 Here you can find the answers for many of your Frequently Asked Questions.
 The majority of these questions have come from people like you looking to learn more about the type of work they do.
-If you don’t find your answers here, email us for assistance and we will be sure to add it to the list.
+If you don’t find your answers here, email us for assistance!

 The domestic state is the state in which the entity has been formed.

 The foreign state(s) is any other state the entity is qualified to do business in.

 Name availability is a check to see if the entity name you wish to use is not being used by any other entity.
 Nor is there a name conflict in that state.
 The name reservation usually occurs after the availability check in case the entity is not ready to be formed and filed but the company does not wish to lose the name.